AlaskaAirlines/auro-pane/.github/CONTRIBUTING.md

 No one other than repository managers have direct access to any repository.
 For non-team members, pull requests must originate from a [forked repo](https://auro.alaskaair.com/contributing/upstream) in your own Github account.

-All new work that is to be considered for merging with the `main` branch must start from a new feature branch of work.
+All new work that is to be considered for merging with the `master` branch must start from a new feature branch of work.
 This feature branch should be in response to either a [reported bug](https://auro.alaskaair.com/bugs) or a [requested features](https://auro.alaskaair.com/help-wanted).

 Unsolicited pull requests **will take longer** to respond to.
 We ask for your patience.
 To help expedite any pull request, we ask that you **submit an issue first**.
 This will help the team understand the problem you are trying to solve before submitting the solution.